angular/material/docs/guides/BUILD.md

 # - `dist/angular-material.min.css`
 # - `dist/themes`

-guild build --release
+gulp build --release
 ```

 ###<a name="bower"></a>  Using the Library with Bower

 For developers not interested in building the Angular Material library, use **bower** to install and use the Angular Material distribution files.

 Change to your project's root directory.